-After all submitted proposals are evaluated, the GBHWC shall negotiate a contract with the best-qualified offeror for the required services at compensation determined in writing to be fair and reasonable.
-The contract negotiations will be directed toward:
+The GBHWC will negotiate a contract with the best responsive qualified offeror in each category for the required services at compensation determined in writing to be fair and reasonable.
+Contract negotiations will be directed toward:

 - 1. making certain that the offeror has a clear understanding of the scope of work, specifically, the essential requirements involved in providing the required services; - 2. determining that the offeror will make available the necessary personnel to perform the services within the required time; and - agreeing upon compensation which is fair and reasonable within the local market, taking into account the estimated value of the required services, and the scope, complexity, and nature of such services.